epiphenomena/htidp/README.md

 This repository includes a Python/FastAPI implementation of HTIDP.
 See [README_IMPLEMENTATION.md](README_IMPLEMENTATION.md) for details on how to run and use the implementation.

+The project now uses `pyproject.toml` for dependency management and can be installed using [uv](https://github.com/astral-sh/uv) for faster dependency resolution and installation.

 ## Future Enhancements

 ### Version 2 - Use addl fields for PGP public key: encrypt, sign, verify ID